Skip to main content

 Module 10 Lab: Build the Kubernetes Health Agent (Track C)

-Duration: 90 minutes (45 min guided + 45 min free explore) + optional KIND live extension Track: C — Kubernetes Health & Self-Healing Prerequisite: Hermes installed, HERMES_LAB_MODE understood (from Module 8) Outcome: A running Kiran agent that diagnoses pod OOM events against both clean and messy mock scenarios; optionally against a live KIND cluster
+Duration: 90 minutes (45 min guided + 45 min free explore) + optional KIND live extension Track: C — Kubernetes Health & Self-Healing Prerequisite: Module 8 complete (you built the track-c profile with your SOUL.md, config.yaml, and a Module 7 skill) — or install the reference profile via the Step 2 fallback Outcome: A running Kiran agent that diagnoses pod OOM events against both clean and messy mock scenarios; optionally against a live KIND cluster

 tip